Damon-Martin/COMP-3000-Year-2024-2025/README.md

 2. Then type in terminal 'docker-compose up -d --build'

-Initial Admin Account (only for dev environment): username = admin, password = password
+Initial Admin Account (only for dev environment): email = admin, password = password